wuyifan1995/wuyifan1995.github.io/_pages/about.md

 ## Update

-- 2025/01/14: Our paper "Revisiting Continuous p-Hub Location Problems with the L1 Metric" has been submitted to **Transportation Science**. [arXiv](https://arxiv.org/abs/2501.08439).
+- 2025/01/14: Our paper "Revisiting Continuous p-Hub Location Problems with the L1 Metric" has been submitted to arXiv. [arXiv](https://arxiv.org/abs/2501.08439).
 - 2025/01/12: Hello World.